-GATINEAU, QC, Sept.
-26, 2017 /CNW/ - The Commissioner of Canada Elections, Mr. Yves Côté, has announced that two individuals have been charged under the Canada Elections Act, as requested by the Director of Public Prosecutions.
+GATINEAU, QC, Dec.
+19, 2017 /CNW/ - The Commissioner of Canada Elections, Mr. Yves Côté, has announced that two charges have been laid under the Canada Elections Act, as requested by the Director of Public Prosecutions.

 The charges were filed in the Provincial Court of Ontario.
 Details of the charges can be found on the Commissioner's website at www.cef-cce.gc.ca.